In order to be considered for a Faculty of Science Online Masters Scholarship, candidates must:

 - Scholarship recipients will be expected to engage with online student ambassador activities during their course of study, such as supporting online student recruitment activities.

-- The awards are available for the online MSc in Applied Statistics in Health Sciences only, on campus masters degrees are not eligible.
+- The awards are available for an online masters only, on campus masters degrees are not eligible.

 - Students who defer their offer of admission will not be eligible.